Coachella Valley Land For Sale

 To begin with, lease land in Palm Springs tends to be considerably cheaper than fee land, while the value of homes and properties on lease land tends to appreciate at the same rate, so you stand to get more value for your dollar and could come out further ahead in the long run.

 The downside of lease land is the potential for uncertainty.
 For example, many properties were developed in the 1980s.
 As such, many leases will be expiring before 2040.
-Many lenders are wary of offering mortgages that are either beyond the length of a remaining lease, or under 30 years, which places current buyers in a more difficult position.
+Lenders will only offer mortgages with terms that are five years less than the amount of time left on the lease.
+So in order to get a 30-year loan on a lease land property, the lease must have at least 35 years left on it.
+This can place current buyers in a difficult position when trying to obtain a loan.

 With lease land there are also some extra layers of bureaucracy, as you will have to deal with administrative organizations and even with higher levels of government if the land is held in trust.

-But again, to reiterate the positives, lease land is often cheaper, with cheaper taxes, and can offer some of the best properties around.
+But again, to reiterate the positives, lease land is often cheaper and can offer some of the best properties around.

 Understanding the Land in Palm Springs